A Tale of Two Communities: New Security Measures at USC Intensify Profiling of Lower-Income Youth of Color

 And, while the most obvious and immediate solution was the one I offered to Sgt.
 Pinto, namely: “Put an end to the aggressive drive-by interrogations and try being nice.”
 That still only scratches the surface.
 For law enforcement to be seen as an ally rather than a partner in an uneasy truce, there has to be more.

-To their great credit, Sgt.
+To their credit, Sgt.
 Pinto, Capt.
 Snell, and Capt.
 Carlisle have all offered their commitment to trying to heal relations, as well.

 That's easier said than done, however.